act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 name: Link for skipping block of content
 rule_type: atomic
 description: |
-  This rule checks that blocks of content can be skipped by a link at their beginning
+  This rule checks that blocks of repeated content can be skipped by a link at their beginning
 accessibility_requirements:
   wcag-technique:G123: # Adding a link at the beginning of a block of repeated content to go to the end of the block
     forConformance: false